madroxdupe42/peacefulscience.org/content/articles/incompatible-driven-apart.md

 ---
-title: "Incompatible, or driven apart?"
+title: "Incompatible, or Driven Apart?"
 description: The psychological mechanisms of conflict and dialogue between religion and science
 authors:
 - Joshua March